• Skip to primary navigation

 Should You Shower After Swimming In The Ocean?

-Since the ocean water is dirty and has high salt levels, it can leave behind various bacterias, dehydrate your skin for more extended periods and even cause minor cuts, abrasion, and lead to infections.
+Since the ocean water is dirty and has high salt levels, it can leave behind various bacteria, dehydrate your skin for more extended periods and even cause minor cuts, abrasion, and lead to infections.

 Hence, it becomes essential to take a quick rinse under the shower after swimming in the ocean to get rid of all germs.